 How can you get rid of these things?

 - Remove it.
 Surprisingly, companies often have outdated information online at sites which they control.
-Your Google and Yahoo local business listings, Merchant Circle page, etc. are things you can fix.
+Your Google local business listings, Spoke page, etc. are things you can fix.
 Often, they’ve been set up back in the mists of time by someone who no longer works for you, so there’s some detective work involved in getting into the interface to update the information.
 You will be able to correct or remove these references, though, with persistence.